matloff/regtools/README.md

 given features, but this dataset will serve as a good introduction to these particular features of the package.

+NOTE:  The qe-series functions have been spun off to a separate package,
+##qeML##.

 The **qe\*()** functions' output are ready for making prediction on new cases.
 We'll use this example: